-This is a newer small molecule inhibitor, targeting cyclin-dependent kinases (CDK4/6)jjjjjjjjjjjjj which are proteins that help mediate endocrine resistance.
+This is a newer small molecule inhibitor, targeting cyclin-dependent kinases (CDK4/6) which are proteins that help mediate endocrine resistance.
 Indicated for use in post-menopausal women with metastatic ER positive, HER2 negative breast cancer, who have not received prior hormone therapy for their metastatic disease.
-It is given in conjunction with letrozole.
+It is given in conjunction with letrozole or fulvestrant.

 This therapy is delivered as a pill, taken once a day for three weeks, followed by a week for recovery before starting again.

-This is not currently registered or funded for use in New Zealand.
+Palbociclib is registered for use but not currently funded in New Zealand.